kevinferretti/skills/goal-plan.md

 ---
 name: goal-plan
 description: Create or update a self-contained goal-ready plan artifact for Codex `/goal` runs.
-Use when the user wants a plan, charter, checklist, definition of done, constraints, validation loop, stop conditions, or handoff artifact that lets them later run a terse goal such as `/goal Implement GOAL_PLAN.md.`
+Use when the user wants a plan, charter, checklist, definition of done, constraints, final verification standards, stop conditions, or handoff artifact in `./goals/` that lets them later run a terse goal such as `/goal Implement the plan in ./goals/GOAL_PLAN_example.md.`
 ---

-# Prepare Goal Plan
+# Goal Plan

 ## Overview

-Produce a Markdown artifact that is strong enough for a long-running Codex goal: clear objective, bounded scope, repo-grounded context, validation loop, checkpoint plan, and explicit stop conditions.
+Produce a Markdown artifact that is strong enough for a long-running Codex goal: clear objective, bounded scope, repo-grounded context, explicit stop conditions, final verification standards, and a compatibility check against other goal plans.

 This skill prepares the work.
 Do not implement the plan unless the user explicitly asks.